-Investing involves risk, but over the longer term investors have seen better returns if they have been disciplined with regular investments in the market and maintaining a longer term outlook.
-See below the scenario that compares a regular monthly investment of $1,000 in S&P 500 vs. same investment in a savings account that offers 0.5% and 1% annual return.
+Investing involves risk, but over the long term, investors have seen better returns if they have been disciplined with regular investments in the market and maintaining a longer-term outlook.
+See below the scenario that compares a regular monthly investment of $1,000 in S&P 500 vs. the same investment in a savings account that offers 0.5% and 1% annual return.

 Despite temporary setbacks for market investors from time to time during the 15 year period, they gained much more by sticking to their investing approach.

 An investor who invested $1,000 per month in the S&P 500 from Jan 2005 to May 2020 would have about $337,000 in his investment account (considering he or she did not re-invest the dividends).
 A person saving $1,000 per month for the same period would have just about $200,500 in a 1% per year savings account.

 Updated Chart: Saving vs Investing $1000 per month from Jan 2000 to Jan 2021

 Despite market setbacks and periods of flat markets, the disciplined investor in S&P 500 came out ahead by sticking to the strategy of regular investing during Jan 2000 to Jan 2021.
 As observed, there were periods when the market investor fell behind, as denoted in the chart in February 2009, but staying invested enabled the investor to take advantage of the bull run that followed and beat the savings accounts by a huge margin.

 An investor who invested $1,000 per month in the S&P 500 from Jan 2000 to Jan 2021 would have about $657,000 in his investment account (considering he or she did not re-invest the dividends).
 A person saving $1,000 per month for the same period would have just about $281,500 in a 1% per year savings account.

 Investing vs Debt Repayment: Still Paying off Student Loans?

 Read my story here: How I paid off $100K student loan in 26 months